What are the combustible dust classifications?

 Combustible dust classifications

 There are different parameters to consider when it comes to combustible dust classification.
-For instance, Pmax and Kst are among the most commonly used measurements of explosion severity and combustible dust safety.
+For instance, Pmax and Kst are among the most common measurements of explosion severity and combustible dust safety.

 Pmax

 The term Pmax refers to the maximum amount of pressure and damage combustible dust can cause in a confined space.
-This measurement allows you to understand the potential damage your dust can create in a confined space.
+Basically, this measurement allows you to understand the potential damage your dust can create in a confined space.

 Kst